Get insider access

 Compared To Other Headphones

-The Bose QuietComfort Earbuds are premium truly wireless headphones with ANC and are the previous generation of the Bose QuietComfort Earbuds II Truly Wireless.
-While they have a bulky design, their ANC system can block out more mid-range and high-pitched noise than competitors like the Apple AirPods Pro Truly Wireless.
+The Bose QuietComfort buds are premium truly wireless headphones with ANC and are the previous generation of the Bose QuietComfort Earbuds II Truly Wireless.
+Their ANC system has a similar performance to that of the next generation and blocks out more mid-range and high-pitched noise than competitors like the Apple AirPods Pro Truly Wireless.
 They also have a fairly neutral sound profile and, like the Bose QuietComfort 45/QC45 Wireless, their companion app has a graphic EQ and presets to help you adjust their sound to your liking.
+However, they have a somewhat bulky design and aren't as comfortable for most people as the next generation.

-Check out our recommendations for the best noise cancelling earbuds and in-ear headphones, the best noise cancelling headphones, and the best wireless Bluetooth earbuds.
+Check out our recommendations for the best noise cancelling earbuds, the best noise cancelling headphones, and the best wireless Bluetooth earbuds.

 Sony WF-1000XM4 Truly Wireless